RajeshKumarS/unintelligent-spacy-annotation-tool/README.md

 # unintelligent-spacy-annotation-tool
-A quick-and-dirty annotation tool for spacy ner training
+A simple-and-dumb annotation tool for spacy ner training